-This introductory course provides a set of concepts and theories to describe and explain the social behavior of human beings and organization of society.
+This course will provide a set of concepts and theories to describe and explain the social behavior of human beings and organization of society.
 Students examine subjects such as culture, deviance, sexuality, media, social stratification, and the institutions of the family, religion, education, politics, and the economy.
-(C-ID SOCI 110) Recommended Preparation: Eligibility for ENG 200
+(C-ID SOCI 110)